yossibokorbleile/DiscretePersistentHomologyTransform.jl/README.md

 angles = [n*pi/(directions/2) for n in 1:directions]
 directions = [[cos(x), sin(x)] for x in angles]
 ```
-To perform the Persistent Homology Transfer for the directions, run
+To perform the Persistent Homology Transform for the directions, run
 ```julia
 PHT(points, directions)
 ```